ptitgraig/You-Dont-Know-JS/up & going/ch2.md

 A `string` value can be wrapped by a `String` object, a `number` can be wrapped by a `Number` object, and a `boolean` can be wrapped by a `Boolean` object.
 For the most part, you don't need to worry about or directly use these object wrapper forms of the values -- prefer the primitive value forms in practically all cases and JavaScript will take care of the rest for you.

-**Note:** For more information on JS natives and "boxing," see Chapter 3 of the *Types & Grammar* title of this series.
+**Remarque :** For more information on JS natives and "boxing," see Chapter 3 of the *Types & Grammar* title of this series.
 To better understand the prototype of an object, see Chapter 5 of the *this & Object Prototypes* title of this series.

 ### Comparing Values